zoltan977/PizzaParty/README.md

 ## API documentation of the backend

-On the demo page you can view the API documentation too on this [documentation](https://pizza-yo0m.onrender.com/api/docs) link.(It may take a few minutes to start...)
+On the demo page you can view the API documentation too on this [documentation](https://pizza-yo0m.onrender.com/api/docs) link.(It may takes a few minutes to start...)

 ## Tech